-- 1. Open the expansion tank cover. - 2.
+- 1. Open the expansion tank cap. - 2.
 Connect the coolant trolley to the filler nipple in the cylinder block.
-See illustration.
-An adapter must be used when using a trolley. - 3.
+See illustration. - 3.
 Fill with coolant using coolant trolley to pump up to the maximum level of the expansion tank. - 4.
 Disconnect the coolant trolley. - 5.
 Start the engine and run it at idling for 15 minutes.